 Disaster recovery guide: What to do if you’ve been affected by a hurricane

-As individuals and businesses affected by major storms take stock and begin the recovery process, it can be hard to know where to begin.
+As individuals and businesses affected by major storms, such as Hurricane Dorian, take stock and begin the recovery process, it can be hard to know where to begin.

 Allstate has assembled a guide to help people through the recovery process.

 Below, we have outlined some of the most helpful information, but you can find the complete Allstate Good Hands Recovery Guide here.
 And you can download Allstate’s printable hurricane prep checklist here.

 How do I let my family, friends and others know I’m safe?

 Register yourself on the Red Cross Safe and Well List at American Red Cross so that family and friends know of your well-being.
 You also can use the database to search for missing loved ones.

 Register with or search the Next of Kin National Registry (NOKR) as this emergency contact system can help if you or your family member is missing, injured or deceased.
 NOKR is the central depository for Emergency Contact information in the U.S. and 87 other countries.